 If applicable, you are responsible for any bank fees (except those caused by our breach), interest on delayed payments, taxes and other charges associated with the Payment Service.
 We reserve the right to charge you interest rate of 4% per annum above the Bank of England base rate if you fail to make any payment.

-You are responsible for ensuring all information and instructions are correct, you must notify us of any errors as soon as possible.
+You are responsible for ensuring all information and instructions are correct.
+If you are a Consumer you must notify us of any errors (including Unauthorised Payments) as soon as possible and in any event within thirteen (13) months of the date of the payment.
+If you are a Business User you must notify us of any Unauthorised Payments as soon as possible and in any event within one (1) month of the date of the payment.
 If you receive a payment using a Payment Service and, for any reason, the payment is then cancelled by another party (such as a bank), you will need to promptly return the payment.

 Either of us can terminate a Payment Service immediately if a Default Event occurs, this includes breach of these terms or the payment is restricted in some way.
 You may be liable for any costs we incur if we have to terminate a Payment Service due to your fault.